morgixin/memory-game/README.md

 ## Assets Credits

-Icons by Freepik and Graficon.
+Icons obtained from Flaticon, owned and made by Freepik and Graficon.